Bwright-pvcc/WordleSolverProject/README.md

 	(THIS FUNCTION WILL ADD ALL VALID WORDS TO THE "listAnswers" LIST)
 ```
 #### Potential Issues
 The test list will not contain any words when it is originally used so the very first time the program is ran it will have to use the original list of words.
 This can be solved via a while loop with the first test of user inputs being done through the words list and then embedding another while loop inside the first while loop with the "testWords" function inside that can then be ran as many times as the user wants.
+If someone is playing a different version of Wordle the list will need to be replaced.
+Could potentially store the list in a separate variable and add another input for the user to simply restart the program.

 #### Final Algorithm by Greg